jadecobra/python_tdd_exercises/source/code/code_sleep_duration.rst

 ##################################################
-How to measure Sleep Duration: Tests and Solution
+How to measure sleep duration: Tests and Solution
 ##################################################

 **********